OfficeDev/Microsoft-Teams-Samples/samples/link-unfurling-stt/csharp/README.md

 ---
 page_type: sample
-description: This sample demos the feature of link ufurling in share to teams.
+description: This sample demos the feature of link unfurling in share to teams.
 products:
 - office-teams
 - office